Configure APT for your repository

 /etc/apt/sources.list.d/fury.list

-Your repository is signed with Gemfury’s GPG key, which you will have to add to your system’s list of trusted keys:
+Your public repository is signed with Gemfury’s GPG key, which you should add to your system’s list of trusted keys:

 $ curl https://apt.fury.io/USERNAME/gpg.key | sudo apt-key add -